Senior Care Services Victoria BC: Guide to Essential Support Programs

 Better at Home: Non-medical help for independent living

-Better at Home provides essential non-medical support that enables seniors to continue living independently in their own homes.
+Better at Home provides non-medical support to help seniors stay in their own homes.
 This province-wide program, funded by the Government of BC and managed by United Way British Columbia Healthy Aging, operates in over 260 communities through more than 85 non-profit organizations.
-The community-based approach ensures services address local needs effectively.

 - Friendly visiting